manfredspitze/python-type-conversion-starter/primm-activity.md

 ```
 greeting = 'Hello, world!'
 ```
-Is there another way to tell Python you're working with a string?
+Is there another way to tell Python the variable `greeting` contains a string?
 If so, how?
 > Answer 2